By Werner Ruotsalainen on Sun, 11/22/2009

 If you don’t need speech, you may also want to check out I-play’s two titles (Ronnie O'Sullivan's Snooker and Pool Star Online with Earl Strickland) and Virtual Pool Online by Celeris Inc. The latter, when it comes to the number of average other online players, is by far the best.
 In addition, according to some pool buffs, it has an excellent pool engine.

-; another demo video (without speech but with (almost) full screen display) HERE
+A review is HERE; another demo video (without speech but with (almost) full screen display) HERE.

 3.13.4 HOMERUN BATTLE 3D by Com2uS Corp. (iTunes)